Amended Return: All You Need To Know To File One

 The Process To File an Amended Return

-When submitting an amended return, you can complete the entire procedure online if the original tax return that needs amending has been filed online in 2019 or after.
+You can complete the entire procedure online if the original tax return that needs amending has been filed online in 2021 or after.

 To avoid pitfalls, follow the instructions on the IRS website.
 Keep in mind that the form has three columns that need addressing: